JRSA 2013-2014 EXECUTIVE COMMITTEE

 Consultant and Founder

 RKC Group Consulting Services

-Roger Przybylski is a consultant and founder of RKC Group, a private company that provides applied research, program evaluation and training and technical assistance services to public, private and non-profit organizations working in the criminal and juvenile justice communities.
-Prior to forming RKC Group in 1997, Mr. Przybylski served as associate director for the Illinois Criminal Justice Information Authority, where he directed the Authority's research division.
+Roger Przybylski is a consultant and founder of RKC Group, a private company that provides applied research, program evaluation, and related training and technical assistance services to organizations working on public safety issues.
+Prior to forming RKC Group in 1997, Mr. Przybylski served as associate director for the Illinois Criminal Justice Information Authority, where he directed the agency's research division and the Illinois SAC.
 He also has served as coordinator of research for the Chicago Police Department, the nation's second largest local law enforcement agency.
-Mr. Przybylski is a past president of the Justice Research and Statistics Association, current chairman of the American Evaluation Association's crime and justice interest group, and a member of the Colorado Implementation Collaborative, a researcher-practitioner partnership focused on the use of implementation science in evidence-based initiatives.
-Mr. Przybylski recently authored the publication What Works: Effective Recidivism Reduction and Risk-Focused Prevention Programs, A Compendium of Evidence-Based Options for Preventing New and Persistent Criminal Behavior, and he served as guest editor for the 2012 special issue of the Justice Research and Policy journal focused on evidence-based policy and practice.
-His recent consulting work includes projects for the Institute of Intergovernmental Research, the North Carolina Governor's Crime Commission, the Arizona problem-solving courts conference, the West Virginia Division of Justice and Community Services, and several U.S. Department of Justice initiatives, including the SMART Office Sex Offender Management Assessment and Planning Initiative
+Mr. Przybylski is a past president of the Justice Research and Statistics Association and current chairman of the American Evaluation Association's crime and justice interest group.
+He's held adjunct faculty positions in academia and served as staff to the Illinois Legislative Commission on Juvenile Justice, the Governor's Commission on Gangs in Illinois, and the Illinois Task Force on Crime and Corrections.
+Mr. Przybylski recently authored the publication, What Works: Effective Recidivism Reduction and Risk-Focused Prevention Programs, and he served as guest editor for the 2012 special issue of the Justice Research and Policy journal which focused on evidence-based policy and practice.
+His recent consulting work includes projects for the Colorado Department of Public Safety, the Multnomah County (OR) Public Safety Coordinating Council, the Tennessee Targeted Community Crime Reduction initiative, and the U.S. Department of Justice, SMART Office Sex Offender Management Assessment and Planning Initiative.

 720 7th Street NW, Third Floor, Washington, DC 20001